This post may contain affiliate links. If you use these links to buy something we may earn a small commission. Thanks.

 Here are some tips that will help make your smoothies creamy:

-- Add yogurt – Greek yogurt can be a great way to give your smoothies a creamier texture and you won’t have to add as much water or liquid.
+- Add yogurt – Greek yogurt can be a great way to give your smoothies a smoother texture and you won’t have to add as much water or liquid.
 Downside is, yogurt isn’t dairy free.
 GY is the best way to make higher protein smoothies without protein powder!

 - Chia seeds – Chia seeds are often used as a binder or thickening agent.
 Put a tbsp of chia seeds in a tbsp of water and stir it up and then add it into your smoothie.